vecma-project/EasyVVUQ-QCGPJ/docs/api.rst

 they need to be carefully handled.
 EQI tries to help in this matter by providing mechanisms for automatic recovery of individual tasks.

-How much the automatism can interfere with the resume logic, depends on a use case, and therefore EQI provides a few ``ResumeLevels`` of automatic recovery.
+How much the automatism can interfere with the resume logic depends on a use case and therefore EQI provides a few ``ResumeLevels`` of automatic recovery.
 The levels can be set in the ``Task``'s constructor with the ``resume_level`` parameter.
 There are the following options available: